ad3ller/pypositronium/README.rst

 The methods `stark_map()` and `zeeman_map()` calculate the eigenvalues for a range of electric or magnetic fields.

-See the notebooks for examples.
+See the notebooks for examples (some of which require https://github.com/ad3ller/Stark-map-tools.)

-Some of the notebooks require https://github.com/ad3ller/Stark-map-tools.

 Version information
 -------------------